EthanHNguyen/ethanhnguyen.github.io/_portfolio/bare-metal-ai-lab.md

 Both are valuable.
 The point is not that everyone should run their own hardware.
 Most production systems should use managed infrastructure where it makes sense.

-But if you want to build reliable AI systems, it helps to understand what the abstraction is hiding.
+But if the goal is to build reliable AI systems, it helps to understand what the abstraction is hiding.

-Bare metal forces you to care about the unglamorous parts:
+Bare metal forces attention on the unglamorous parts:

 - drivers
 - containers